by Michael Corcoran

 The reason Walt got high, well, the one that doesn’t come out in therapy, was because he had a rock star fantasy, kept alive since he was 9 years old, that was greatly enhanced by drugs and alcohol.
-That was him on guitar.
-Head rush!
-He was always a lonely kid.
+That’s him on guitar!
+He was always a lonely kid, having to keep himself entertained.
 Most of his best times were in his head when he was out of his mind.

 One day, Walt came by the Sun-Times to drop off a story and pick up CDs.
 “Let’s go to the Billy Goat,” Sue said.
 She had to talk to him.

 At the bar was the column legend Mike Royko.
 “Do you see who’s here?”
 Walt said, sitting down.
 “He’s always here,” said Sue.
 “To write like he does,” Walt said.
 “To have the whole city by the balls.
 Meanwhile, I’m reviewing Boyz II Men records.”